zhouhaoyi/Informer2020/README.md

 ```

 ## Contact
-If you have any questions, feel free to contact Haoyi Zhou through Email (zhouhy@act.buaa.edu.cn) or Github issues.
+If you have any questions, feel free to contact Haoyi Zhou through Email (zhouhaoyi1991@gmail.com) or Github issues.
 Pull requests are highly welcomed!

 ## Acknowlegements
 Thanks for the computing infrastructure provided by Beijing Advanced Innovation Center for Big Data and Brain Computing ([BDBC](http://bdbc.buaa.edu.cn/)).